Explore the breathtaking scenery, beautiful beaches and coastal walks close to Noyadd Trefawr

 Five miles from us you can find the sandy beaches of Aberporth and Tresaith and in 7 or 8 miles you arrive at Mwnt, Penbryn, Llangranog, Poppit Sands or Cymtudu.
 All these are stunning beaches with excellent walking on the Ceredigion coastal path.
 Further up the coast is New Quay – where Dylan Thomas based his ideas for Llareggub – perhaps the best place for taking boats out to spot dolphins and seals.

-Our river Hirwaun is a tributary into the stunning Teifi which can be seen at its most dramatic at Cenarth Falls or widening as it meets the sea in Cardigan and out through St Dogmaels.
+Our river Hirwaun is a tributary into the stunning River Teifi which can be seen at its most dramatic at Cenarth Falls or widening as it meets the sea in Cardigan and out through St Dogmaels.
 Walk the banks of the river and look out for kingfishers, or take a canoe or paddleboard down to the coast.